Megaprog/Iterators/README.md

 # Iterators

-Iterators framework is the implementation of lazy collections functional based on Iterator and Iterable interfaces
+Iterators framework is the implementation of lazy collections functional based on Iterator and Iterable interfaces.

 ## How do I use it?